yash-dhore/BiscuitBlitzer/README.md

 - **Idle Mechanics**: Let your biscuit blitz even when you’re not playing!
 - **Upgrades**: Purchase upgrades to increase your biscuit blitzing capabilities.
 - **Dynamic Events**: Participate in special events that temporarily boost your biscuit blitzing.
+- **Achievements**: Unlock milestones and hidden secrets as you play!
 - **Statistics Tracking**: Monitor your progress with detailed statistics.

 ## Future Plans
 I’m working on enhancing the game.
 Upcoming features include:
-- Achievements
 - Graphical improvements
+- More ways to upgrade your biscuit-blitzing empire
 - And more!

 ## Getting Started